 No Products in the Cart

-At least one species is enjoying the social distancing required by the COVID-19 coronavirus pandemic - our dogs.
+Do you work from home?
+I do (and always have) and our dogs love it.
 What pup wouldn't love spending all day, every day with their owners?
 But being home all day with a dog can be a challenge when you have work to do.
-Here are some tips for working from home with your dog, to help keep up your productivity and minimize distractions by your pup.
+This is something you may be experiencing, whether you've always worked from home or do so now because of COVID-19.
+Here are some tips for working from home with your dog, to help keep up your productivity and minimize distractions.

 If possible, exercise your dog before work.
 This can be a walk or run, an extended game of fetch in the yard, playing chase or any other kind of physical activity your dog enjoys.
 Physical exercise will help your dog release energy and tire them out for (at least) a few hours.